aiven/aiven-docs/docs/products/clickhouse/howto/create-dictionary.md

 ## Dictionaries in Aiven for ClickHouse

-A dictionary is a key -> attribute mapping useful for low latent lookup queries, when you often access reference lists to retrieve attributes from a key.
-Dictionary data resides fully in memory and is accessed using functions, which are faster than regular SQL queries.
+A dictionary is a key -> attribute mapping useful for low latency lookup queries, when often looking up attributes for a particular key.
+Dictionary data resides fully in memory, which is why using a dictionary in JOINs is often much faster than using a MergeTree table.
 Dictionaries can be an efficient replacement for regular tables in your JOIN clauses.

 Aiven for ClickHouse supports
 [backup and restore](/docs/products/clickhouse/concepts/disaster-recovery#backup-and-restore)
 for dictionaries.
-Also, dictionaries in Aiven for ClickHouse are automatically replicated on all service nodes.
+Also, dictionaries in Aiven for ClickHouse are automatically replicated to all service nodes.

 Read more on dictionaries in the
 [upstream ClickHouse documentation](https://clickhouse.com/docs/en/sql-reference/dictionaries).